Alexander-Mack/sturdy-fishstick/README.md

 # botnet stuff
 This folder has some (almost) working parts for a botnet made for psuedo DDOS attacks.
 For educational purposes only.
 This is going to be repurposed for a more legally sound purpose.

+# gIRC_squIRC
+This is the folder that contains the code for the geck squid IRC server.
+Current version can handle receiving messages from a single TCP connection.

+# gsIRC_Client
+This folder contains the code for the geck squid IRC client.
+Using this client you can connect to the geck squid server.
+Uses some multithreading to handle reception and sending of messages asynchronously.
+Will still require some mutual exclusion locks to prevent mismatches.